How many clothes do I need? It’s a super common question:

 How many “xyz” should I have?

-I see this question all time when the seasons change and people are trying to figure out if they have enough summer clothes.
+I see this question all time when the season changes and people are trying to figure out if they have enough summer clothes.
 Or when a child grows and parents are trying to figure out how many outfits they should buy in the new size.

 And since I’m don’t think there is a “one size fits all” answer to this question, I’m going to try to help you figure out the right answer for you.